Digital Druglord

-Digital Druglord (stylized in all lowercase) is the third studio album by American singer blackbear.
-It was released on April 21, 2017, by Beartrap, Alamo Records, and Interscope Records, his first album under a major record label, follows after the release of his independent albums, Deadroses and Help (both released in 2015), as well as his EP, Salt which was released two weeks prior.
+Digital Druglord (stylized in all lowercase) is the third studio album by American singer Blackbear.
+It was released on April 21, 2017 through Beartrap, Alamo Records, and Interscope Records.
+His first album under a major record label, it follows the release of his previous independent albums, Deadroses and Help in 2015, as well as his EP, Salt which was released two weeks prior.
 The album include guest appearances from Gucci Mane, Juicy J, Stalking Gia and 24hrs.
 It was preceded by one single; "Do Re Mi".

 Singles

 The album's lead single, "Do Re Mi" was released on March 17, 2017.
 It reached number 40 on the Billboard Hot 100.

-"If I Could I Would Feel Nothing" and "Make Daddy Proud" were released as promotion singles on December 2, 2016 and January 29, 2017, respectively.
+"If I Could I Would Feel Nothing" and "Make Daddy Proud" were released as promotional singles on December 2, 2016 and January 29, 2017, respectively.

 Commercial performance

 The album debuted at number fourteen on the US Billboard 200 with 29,000 album-equivalent units in its first week.
 The album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 copies in the United States.